 Anyway, 15 or 5, I really enjoyed our time there.
 After which I felt energized, though a bit tired.
 And it’s safe to say Crojo is still at peak levels.

-That’s it from me guys.
+That’s it from my Karura Walk.
 A little taste of Karura Forest.
 Enjoy it, hate it, love it?
-Let me know in the comments below and be sure to sign up for the lifestyle newsletter to receive good stuff in your inbox fortnightly and updates on future posts before anyone else.
+Let me know in the comments below and be sure to sign up for the newsletter to receive good stuff in your inbox fortnightly and updates on future posts before anyone else.